anandthakker/anandthakker.github.io/contents/notes/2015-09-22-mapbox-gl-setfilter.md

 could use a tool like [Mapbox Studio
 Classic][2] to render rich,
-beautiful, data-driven maps that could be served to the browser efficiently as image tiles, but then you don't have the underlying data, and thus you can't have interactivity.
+beautiful, data-driven maps that could be served to the browser efficiently as image tiles, but then you wouldn't have the underlying data: no data, no interactivity.

-Libraries like [Leaflet][3] (and [Mapbox.js][4], and many others) do a pretty great job at helping do both of these at once, but as great as those libraries are, it's still a weird dance decomposing a map into some layers that are static and richly visualized, and others that are interactive but leaner, data-wise.
+Libraries like [Leaflet][3] (and [Mapbox.js][4], and many others) do a pretty great job at helping to do both of these at once, but as great as those libraries are, it's still a weird dance decomposing a map into some layers that are static and richly visualized, and others that are interactive but leaner, data-wise.
 And maintaining such a setup over time can quickly